|Origins||Settled by Stephan A. Douglas in 1852 and annexed in 1863|

 In the late 1890s as the homes of the upper middle class built in the 1860s and 1870s along State Street began to deteriorate the white residents there began to move out as African Americans moved into the neighborhood becoming a part of the “black belt,” the Douglas part of the black belt ran along State Street from 26th Street to 31st Street putting the first African Americans in Douglas in the north west quadrant of Douglas, this area housed many of middle class Chicago African Americans.

-In the 1900s decade the African American population increased and many Jewish and Irish residents protested the arrival of more blacks and even tried to fight to keep them out, many of times by the use of violence, but the efforts failed especially since there was nowhere else for African Americans to go because all other neighborhoods did not want them either and by the 1910s decade more white residents began to move out as more African Americans moved in.
+In the 1900s decade the African American population increased and many Irish residents protested the arrival of more blacks and even tried to fight to keep them out, many of times by the use of violence, but the efforts failed especially since there was nowhere else for African Americans to go because all other neighborhoods did not want them either and by the 1910s decade more white residents began to move out as more African Americans moved in.

 In the year 1915 the black Policy racket returned and this time it was operating in the Douglas neighborhood at the intersection of 31st and State Street by Sam “Policy” Young, the same man that introduced John “Mushmouth” Johnson to Policy back in 1882, now Sam Young was bringing the racket to the black community and by 1918 a new Policy King or “Chief Graf Collector” was nominated, Dan Jackson that owned multiple funeral parlors.